Baylor University Research Provides Evidence: Prison Fellowship International Program Transforms Prisoners, Prisons

 “Programs like TPJ yield empirical validation of the reality that much of the truly innovative work being done in the name of prison reform is coming from faith-based programs operated by organizations like Prison Fellowship International,” said Johnson.
 “These remarkable programs – led by faith-motivated volunteers — are doing a lot to transform individuals and prisons across the world.
 I hate to think where we would be without these ministries that are dedicated to serving the least of these.”

-About Prison Fellowship International: Since 1979, PFI has helped prisoners experience transformation from the inside out through the healing power of the Gospel.
+Since 1979, Prison Fellowship International has helped prisoners experience transformation from the inside out through the healing power of the Gospel.
 Its mission is to transform the lives of prisoners, their families and victims through a global network of ministry partners.